shurcooL-legacy/Conception/README.md

 Known Issues
 ------------
 - <del>The program is not power/CPU/GPU-efficient.
 It runs at 100% CPU usage even when it's not neccessary.
 Fixing this is not hard, but it's not a priority during development.
 Best to run while on AC power.</del> Fixed (there was a bug causing a background thread to use 100% CPU).
+- There is no undo functionality yet.
+This might take longer because I plan to create an advanced history system.